blachlylab/recontig/README.md

 Due to the divergence in reference naming standards used across popular reference files and genomic databases used in standard bioinformatics analysis, there's was a need for conversion of one database's convention to the other i.e UCSC to NCBI to gencode to ensembl.
 Use of databases that are siloed in their naming conventions such as dbsnp (NCBI) and gnomad (ensembl) can create downstream issues for workflows and analysis due to contig naming incompatibility.

-*Recontig* fufills this need by providing fast conversion of NCBI, UCSC, Ensembl, and Gencode to the other.
-Recontig is written in *D* that relies on [dhtslib](https://github.com/blachlylab/dhtslib) - a collection of wrappers and bindings of htslib for the D language.
-Recontig utilizes the power and speed of dhtslib/htslib to convert contig names for `.vcf/.bcf`, `.bam/.sam`, `.gff2/.gff3`, and `.bed` file types.
+*recontig* fufills this need by providing fast conversion of NCBI, UCSC, Ensembl, and Gencode to the other. `recontig` is written in *D* that relies on [dhtslib](https://github.com/blachlylab/dhtslib) - a collection of wrappers and bindings of [htslib](https://github.com/samtools/htslib) for the D language. `recontig` utilizes the power and speed of dhtslib/htslib to convert contig names for `.vcf/.bcf`, `.bam/.sam`, `.gff2/.gff3`, and `.bed` file types.
 Headers and records are modified properly to specification with support for files compressed with bgzip, gzip, or remote files via http(s) or amazon s3.

-### Python - PyD Recontig
+### Python - PyD recontig

 *Python* support is built through PyD.
 The speed of *D* is thus kept while enabling the utilites and libraries of *python*.
-This may be of interest for building recontig directly into other projects for quick implementation during tool, workflow development, or analysis.
+This may be of interest for building `recontig` directly into other projects for quick implementation during tool, workflow development, or analysis.

 ## Install and Setup
 ### Dependencies
 #### htslib
-recontig and by extension [dhtslib](https://github.com/blachlylab/dhtslib) rely on [htslib](https://github.com/samtools/htslib). htslib relies on a handful of compression and web-access libraries: zlib, bzip2, lzma, curl, and ssl.
-Technically htslib can be built without some of these libraries, though to get all the benefits of recontig we recommend installing all of them.
+`recontig` and by extension [dhtslib](https://github.com/blachlylab/dhtslib) rely on [htslib](https://github.com/samtools/htslib). htslib relies on a handful of compression and web-access libraries: zlib, bzip2, lzma, curl, and ssl.
+Technically htslib can be built without some of these libraries, though to get all the benefits of `recontig` we recommend installing all of them.

 To intall htslib dependencies:
 ```